 The Earth Systems Honors program provides students with an opportunity to pursue individual interdisciplinary research.
 It consists of a year-long research project that is mentored by one or more Earth Systems-affiliated faculty members, and culminates in a written thesis.
-The Earth Systems Honors application deadline for 2020-21 is November 9th, 2020 and April 27th, 2021.
-All majors will receive application information by email, or email the Student Services Manager for the application.
+The Earth Systems Honors application deadline for 2023-24 is October 27th, 2022 and May 2, 2023.

 A maximum of 9 units is awarded for thesis research through EARTHSYS 199 Honors Program in Earth Systems.
 Those 9 units may not substitute for any other required parts of the Earth Systems curriculum.
 All theses are evaluated for acceptance by the thesis faculty adviser and one additional faculty member, who is the second reader, and the Director of Earth Systems.
 Both the adviser and second reader must be members of the Academic Council.
 Acceptance into the Honors program is not a guarantee of graduating with the honors designation.
 The thesis must be accepted and approved by both readers and the Director of Earth Systems, and a minimum overall GPA of 3.4 must be maintained.